United Nations Security Council veto power: Secretary-General selection

 The Secretary-General of the United Nations is appointed by the General Assembly on the recommendation of the Security Council.
 Therefore, the veto power can be used to block the selection of a Secretary-General.
+The votes for Secretary-General are by secret ballot, so any vetoes do not go on the record as a formal veto of a Security Council Resolution.
+However, the vetoing permanent member(s) usually states their intent to veto before or after the ballot.
+The formal recommendation of a Secretary-General is approved unanimously by acclamation.

-Since 1981, the Security Council has selected the Secretary-General through series of straw polls.
+Since 1981, the Security Council has selected the Secretary-General through a series of straw polls.
 A vote by a permanent member to "discourage" a candidate is considered equivalent to a veto.
-The formal recommendation of a Secretary-General is approved unanimously by acclamation.
-Although the identity of the vetoing permanent member is usually known, the veto does not go on the record as a formal veto of a Security Council Resolution.

-Every permanent member has vetoed at least one candidate for Secretary-General.
+The Soviet Union, United States, and China (PRC) have all cast deciding vetoes on candidates for Secretary-General.
+Russia has not publicly revealed any vetoes.
+The United Kingdom and France have cast non-deciding vetoes (either a veto cast together with the United States or a veto that is later withdrawn), while the Republic of China (Taiwan) did not cast any vetoes (its negative votes were on candidates without the needed supermajority).

 The United States circumvented a Soviet veto in 1950 by asking the General Assembly to extend Trygve Lie's term without a recommendation from the Security Council.
 However, every Secretary-General since 1953 has been recommended by a unanimous vote of the permanent members of the Security Council.